MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomunkarray-class.md

 #### <a name="parameters"></a>Parametreler
  *nMaxSize*
- En fazla sayısını **IUnknown** statik dizisinde tutulabilir işaretçileri.
+ En fazla `IUnknown` statik dizideki tutulabilir işaretçileri.

 ## <a name="members"></a>Üyeler